 This fabulous, fun-filled region—biking, hiking, climbing and swimming—is at Montréal’s doorstep!
-Foodies can enjoy local products, sports enthusiasts can climb spectacular mountains, and history buffs will be astounded by all there is to discover.
+Foodies can enjoy local products, sports enthusiasts can appreciate the outdoors activities in the mountains, and history buffs will be astounded by the wealth of the region’s heritage.

 How to get there